Missing links prediction: comparing machine learning with physics-rooted approaches: Introduction

 In all cases, algorithms are trained on a portion of the whole network, i.e. the \emph{training set}, while the prediction is carried out on the links of the unobserved part, i.e. the \emph{test set}.\\

 The present work is devoted to comparing the performance of different link prediction methods in recovering the missing portion of the edge set of the (binary, undirected representation of the) World Trade Web and of the electronic Market for Interbank Deposits.
-The framework is the same as in~\cite{parisi_entropy-based_2018}, where the training set coincides with the whole network apart from a percentage of deleted connections and the proper prediction exercise solely concerns these missing edges (see also figure~\ref{fig:1}).
-Hereby, we consider algorithms belonging to each of the three, aforementioned classes, such as the Gravity Model (taking as inputs `exogenous' features like each country's Gross Domestic Product and their geographic distances), the Configuration Model (taking as inputs `endogenous' features like the degrees) and the Gradient Boosting Decision Tree (taking as inputs both `exogenous' and `endogenous' features).
+The framework is the same as in~\cite{parisi_entropybased_2018}, where the training set coincides with the whole network apart from a percentage of deleted connections and the proper prediction exercise solely concerns these missing edges (see also figure~\ref{fig:1}).
+Hereby, we consider algorithms belonging to each of the three, aforementioned classes, such as the Gravity Model (taking as inputs `exogenous' features like each country's Gross Domestic Product and their geographic distances), the Configuration Model (taking as inputs `endogenous' features like the degrees) and the Gradient Boosting Decision Tree (taking as inputs both `exogenous' and `endogenous' features\footnote{The terms `endogenous' and `exogenous' are borrowed from economics to distinguish between features that are structural in nature, like the degrees (`endogenous', i.e. `inherent to the structure') and features that, instead, are not, like the Gross Domestic Products and the geographic distances (`exogenous', i.e. `not inherent to the structure')}).